 Instructions

-In the bowl of a large stand mixer filled with the dough hook, combine the flour, starter, yeast and salt in a large bowl.
-Add a ½ cup water (113 grams) to the mixture and mix on low just until you get a soft dough.
+In the bowl of a large stand mixer filled with the dough hook, combine 3 cups bread flour, 1 cup sourdough starter discard, 2½ teaspoon instant yeast and 1 teaspoon kosher salt in a large bowl.
+Add ½ to ¾ cup water (starting with the lesser amount) and mix on low just until you get a soft dough.
 If needed, add additional water in 1 tablespoon increments to get the right dough consistency.
 Knead for 10 to 15 minutes until the dough is smooth and elastic.

 Transfer the dough to a lightly floured surface and flatten into a rectangle about 1-inch thick.
-Sprinkle a small amount of cheese and diced pickled jalapeños evenly across the dough, then gently fold the edges up and over the filling (see the picture below).
+Sprinkle a small amount of the 1 cup cheddar cheese and ½ cup pickled jalapeño peppers slices evenly across the dough, then gently fold the edges up and over the filling.
 Flatten the dough again and repeat the process four more times until all the cheese and diced pickled jalapeños have been layered into the dough.

 Gently shape the dough into a large ball, being careful not to tear open the layers you've just created.
 Place the dough into a bowl that’s been lightly sprayed with canola oil spray and cover with plastic wrap.
 Put the bowl in a warm place and let rise for 60 to 90 minutes or until the dough has doubled in size.